oAGoulart/dot86/docs/index.md

   </table>
 </div>

-### 32-bit ModR/M values
+### 8-bits ModR/M value

-The ModR/M byte is used to determine the operands of an instruction and is composed of the following fields:
+The ModR/M byte is used to determine the operands of some instruction and is composed of the following fields:

 insert image here